servian/TechChallengeInstructions/README.md

 You can either code or explain how the following could be accomplished:

-- CI/CD pipeline for deployment to a Terraform Cloud workspace.
+- CI/CD pipeline for deployment
 - Any tests to check for success or failure of the pipeline.

 ## Application Details